apostrophecms/docs/docs/reference/api/pages.md

 ### Response

 The successful PUT request returns the newly created document.
 See the [page document response example](#page-document-response-example) below for a sample response body.
+On error an appropriate HTTP status code is returned.

 ## `PATCH: /api/v1/@apostrophecms/page/:id`